Many people with Parkinson’s disease also experience depression.

-- consistent low mood that lasts most days for at least two weeks
+- consistent low mood that lasts most days for at least 2 weeks

-- pessimistic thoughts of the future, the world, or themselves
+- pessimistic thoughts of the future, the world, or one’s self

 - waking very early in the morning, if this is out of character

 Depression has been reported to cause a worsening of other seemingly unrelated Parkinson’s symptoms.
-Because of this, doctors should consider if depression is causing any sudden worsening of Parkinson’s symptoms.
-This can happen over a few days or over several weeks.
+Because of this, if you notice any sudden worsening of your Parkinson’s symptoms, it’s a good idea to tell your doctor that you’ve been feeling depressed.

 Depression must be treated differently in people who have Parkinson’s disease.
 Many people can be treated with a type of antidepressant called serotonin reuptake inhibitors (SSRIs).
-However, some other Parkinson’s symptoms may worsen in a very small number of people.
+However, some other Parkinson’s symptoms may worsen from SSRI use in a very small number of people.

-Some medications used to treat other symptoms of Parkinson’s may have an antidepressant effect.
-This includes dopamine agonists.
+Some medications used to treat other symptoms of Parkinson’s, like dopamine agonists, may have an antidepressant effect.
 These appear to be particularly helpful in those who experience periods when their medication isn’t effective.
-This is also known as “on-off” motor fluctuations.
+This is also known as “on-off” motor fluctuation.

 These treatments are often very effective.
 They may resolve symptoms entirely in some people with Parkinson’s.
 Others may find it helpful but still need additional treatments.